 The advantages include:

 The procedure is rejection free, as the patient’s own cells are obtained from the fat tissue or bone marrow.
-The amniotic fluid is immunologically privileged, so there is no rejection reaction with it as well.

 There are no risks for immune or allergic reactions, as the patient’s own cells suit both the genetic and chromosomal structure.

 There is no risk of contamination regarding transmissible diseases with the bone marrow and adipose.
-The amniotic fluid is evaluated according to FDA regulations for all types of diseases.

 Does not require general anesthesia (put to sleep).

 The time between collecting the stem cells and the injection of concentrated cells is less than 1 hour.
-With amniotic the whole procedure takes less than 30 minutes.

 The procedure is simple and quick, as small quantities are extracted and injected.